 The proposal should be max.
 2 pages, 12-point font, including any figures, images, or tables, and should:

-- Identify the people involved, including identifying members of the Neuro community
+- Identify the people involved, and clearly list members of the Neuro community

-- Describe the initiative, highlighting its aims and how it advances the ability of researchers to practice open science
+- Describe the initiative, highlighting its aims and how it advances the ability of researchers to practise open science at The Neuro

 - List what concrete outcomes and outputs are expected